andycandy-de/SimpleAndroidBridge/README.md

 # SimpleAndroidBridge

 Build a bridge!
-This library is created to create a powerful interface between Android and Webapp.
-You can render the Webapp in an Android webview.
-Create a JSInterface to access the Android layer from the Webapp.
-You can also call web functions from the android layer.
+Seamless Integration between Android and Webapps

+Effortlessly build a robust bridge between your Android and Webapp with the SimpleAndroidBridge library.
+This library allows you to render a web application in an Android WebView and create a JSInterface to enable smooth communication between the two platforms.
+Share complex objects, promises, and callback functions, all while your web application remains responsive and efficient.

 ✓ Share Objects - Android ⇄ Web